mlciv/mlciv.github.io/pages/pages-root-folder/index.md

 ---

 # News
+- 08/2024: I'll be joining University of Oklahoma as an Assistant Professor in the School of Computer Science starting Fall 2024.
 - 11/2023: In Fall 2023, I taught NLP class~([CSCI-LING 5832](https://canvas.colorado.edu/courses/95371/)) with James Martin.
 I newly created course materials on LLMs, In-Context Learning, Dialogue Generation, etc.
 - 05/2023: We present our demo on slack-based dialogue synthesis in NSF Visit to iSAT.
 - 05/2023: Our paper on Question Generation accepted to [BEA'23](https://sig-edu.org/bea/2023)